4 Steps to Health Coach Certification

 1. Evaluate Your Goals & Expectations

-Before you jump into anything, pause, take a breath, and make sure becoming a health coach is something you should actually do.
+Before you jump into anything, pause, and take a breath.
+Make sure becoming a health coach is something you should actually do.
 In my experience of building a business and getting to know fellow health coaches, the people who truly thrive have a few things in common.
 They have a killer work ethic, they have a clear goal in mind for what they want to do once they graduate and they have realistic expectations of how much money they’ll make when they start out.

-Once you feel confident that becoming a health coach is the right path for you, you can start researching health coach certification programs.
+Once you feel confident that becoming a health coach is the right path for you, start researching health coach certification programs.

 2. Find A Reputable Health Coach Certification Program